 A Closer Look at Sea Turtles and Their Habitat-min-1543

-Understanding the Marine Life of Oahu: A Closer Look at Sea Turtles and Their Habitat
+Sea Turtles in Oahu: A Closer Look at the Honu and Its Habitat

 Oahu’s clear waters are not only a great place for surfers and sunbathers, but they are also a safe place for some of Hawaii’s most beloved marine life.
 The Hawaiian green sea turtle, or “honu,” is one of these gentle ocean creatures that is very important to the ecosystem and loved by both locals and tourists.
 It is unforgettable to see one of these old animals glide through the water or lie on a beach in the sun.